James Dunn (actor)

-James Howard Dunn (November 2, 1901 – September 1, 1967), billed as Jimmy Dunn in his early career, was an American stage, film, and television actor, and vaudeville performer.
+James Howard Dunn (November 2, 1901 – September 1, 1967), billed as Jimmy Dunn in his early career, was an American actor and vaudeville performer.
 The son of a New York stockbroker, he initially worked in his father's firm but was more interested in theater.
 He landed jobs as an extra in short films produced by Paramount Pictures in its Long Island studio, and also performed with several stock theater companies, culminating with playing the male lead in the 1929 Broadway musical Sweet Adeline.
 This performance attracted the attention of film studio executives, and in 1931, Fox Film signed him to a Hollywood contract.

 His screen debut in the 1931 film Bad Girl made him an overnight box-office star and he was cast as the lead in a succession of romantic drama and comedy films.
 In 1934, he co-starred with Shirley Temple in her first three films.
 In 1935, at the height of his popularity, he broke his studio contract two years before it expired and became a free agent.
 With musicals on the wane in the late 1930s, he was cast in a series of B movies and struggled with alcoholism in his personal life.
 In 1945, having not worked for a major studio for five years, he was selected by director Elia Kazan for the role of Johnny Nolan, the dreamy alcoholic father in A Tree Grows in Brooklyn (1945), which earned him the Academy Award for Best Supporting Actor.

 The Oscar did not advance his film career, however, and while he still found roles in Broadway productions, he became a character actor on television.
 He had a regular role in the hit sitcom It's a Great Life from 1954 to 1956, and guest-starred in dozens of episodes of popular television series from the 1950s through mid-1960s.
 In 1960, his contributions to film and television were recognized with two stars on the Hollywood Walk of Fame.

 Early life

 James Howard Dunn was born on November 2, 1901, in Manhattan.
 His parents, Ralph H. Dunn (c.
 1875–1943), a member of the New York Stock Exchange, and mother Jessie L. Archer (c.
 1871–1946) had married in January 1901.
 He was their only child.
 He was of Irish descent.

-At age 4, while wintering with his parents at Shippan Point, Connecticut, the four-year-old Dunn had a near-accident reported in The New York Times when a bulldog belonging to his babysitter lunged at him.
+In December 1905, while wintering with his parents at Shippan Point, Connecticut, the four-year-old Dunn had a near-accident, reported in The New York Times, when a bulldog belonging to his babysitter lunged at him.
 He was unhurt.
 Dunn grew up in New Rochelle, New York, and attended school there.
 He often skipped high school classes to hang around film studios in the upper Bronx.